szaumoor/ShutdownManager/README.md

 ```
 java -jar ShutdownManager.jar
 ```
+This program must be active for these functionalities to work.
+It does not use the underlying system's task scheduler.
+It simply checks whether the appropriate conditions for a shutdown are true after a certain set interval of time, and if so, it executes the shutdown command.
+Otherwise, it continues checking.
+This means you can close the program at any point before the condition is true, and your computer will continue running as if nothing happened.

 Also please bear in mind that the script must be in the same folder as the .jar file for it to work.